prasanthchaduvula/personalblog/content/posts/7/index.md

 var:

-1. We can declare a variable
+1. We can declare a variable & assign a value
-2. We can assign a variable
-3. We can reassign a variable
-4. We can redeclare a variable
+2. We can redeclare a variable & reassign a value
-5. With var it intializes value of undefined in declaration mode
-6. It assigns value in execution mode
+3. With var, it initializes the value of undefined in declaration mode & it assigns value in execution mode
-7. old way of declaring a variable

 let:

-1. We can declare a variable
+1. We can declare a variable & assign a value
-2. We can assign a variable
-3. We can reassign a variable
+2. We can reassign a value
-4. With let it won't intializes any value in declaration mode
-5. It assigns value in execution mode
+3. With let, it won’t initialize any value in declaration mode and It assigns value in execution mode

 const:

 1. We can declare a variable
-2. We can assign a variable
+2. We can assign a value
-3. With const it won't intializes any value in declaration mode
-4. It assigns value in execution mode
+3. With const, it won’t initialize any value in declaration mode and It assigns value in execution mode

 We can also declare multiple variables in one line: